splunk/splunk-ref-pas-code/README.md

 The reference app relies on data provider add-ons.
 Three simulated data providers (file add-on, documents app add-on, database add-on) and one real data provider (Google Drive Data Provider add-on) are made available.
 Install at least one data provider.
 You'll find the install scripts for Unix/MacOS and Windows in the [/bin](tree/master/pas_ref_app/bin) folder.

-For the Google Drive data provider installation and configuration, see specific instructions in the [Google Drive addon folder](tree/master/pas_ref_app/appserver/addons/googledrive_addon).
+For the Google Drive data provider installation and configuration, see specific instructions in the [Google Drive Addon README](https://github.com/splunk/splunk-add-on-google-drive/blob/master/README.md).

+For the JIRA custom alert action  installation and configuration, see specific instructions in the [JIRA Alerts Addon README](https://github.com/splunk/splunk-add-on-jira-alerts).

 The reference app uses a lookup table which could have been produced by an HR system process.
 For demonstration purposes, we have encapsulated it in the [HR info addon folder](tree/master/pas_ref_app/appserver/addons/pas_hr_info).